State Law Guide · Updated January 2026

 Do I get a GAP refund if I pay off my car early in Illinois?

 Yes.
-Illinois law requires a pro-rata refund of unused GAP coverage within 30 days.
+Under the Illinois Motor Vehicle Retail Installment Sales Act (815 ILCS 375), you are entitled to a pro-rata refund of unused GAP coverage within 30 days.
 The refund must be calculated on a pro-rata basis, not using a short-rate table.

 How quickly must an Illinois dealer process my GAP refund?

-Under Illinois law, the insurance company must refund the unearned premium within 30 days from the date of cancellation or receipt of your cancellation request.
+Under the Motor Vehicle Retail Installment Sales Act (815 ILCS 375), the refund must be issued within 30 days from the date of cancellation or receipt of your cancellation request.

 Can the dealer use a short-rate table for my refund?

-No. Illinois specifically prohibits using short-rate tables for GAP refund calculations.
+No. The Illinois Motor Vehicle Retail Installment Sales Act specifically prohibits using short-rate tables for GAP refund calculations.
 Your refund must be computed on a pro-rata basis to the date of cancellation.

 Where do I file a complaint about a GAP refund in Illinois?